CosmosContracts/juno/tests/localjuno/README.md

 ## 2. LocalJuno - With Mainnet State

-Running LocalOsmosis with mainnet state is resource intensive and can take a bit of time.
+Running LocalJuno with mainnet state is resource intensive and can take a bit of time.
 It is recommended to only use this method if you are testing a new feature that must be thoroughly tested before pushing to production.

 A few things to note before getting started.
 The below method will only work if you are using the same version as mainnet.
 In other words,